Category

 Description

 The Predictive Phenomics Initiative (PPI) is an internal LDRD investment at Pacific Northwest National Laboratory focused on unraveling the mysteries of molecular function in complex biological systems.
-Explore PPI research project data package downloads, containing processed data results (and curated experimental metadata) linked to raw measurement dataset accessions, software source code analysis deliverables, and corresponding peer-reviewed publications where applicable.
-For a complete catalog of available PPI project software source code, supporting PPI data analysis and reuse, visit the PPI GitHub and corresponding PPI Zenodo Community.
+Explore PPI research project data package downloads, containing processed phenomics data results (and curated experimental metadata) linked to raw measurement data, software/source code analysis deliverables, and corresponding peer-reviewed publications where applicable.

 PPI Research Project Thrust Areas